 I have recently worked as a Spanish Development Editor in a graded readers project for Hodder & Stoughton, and before joining the University of Westminster I had worked extensively as a learning advisor, and Spanish language teacher and examiner in British and Spanish educational institutions and business organisations.

 I graduated from the Universidad Pontificia de Salamanca (Spain) with a BA (Hons) in Education, and later went on to complete an MA in Modern Languages in Education at the UCL Institute of Education (London).

 I have been trained in “Improving Language Learning Styles-and-Strategies-Based Instruction” at the University of Minnesota (USA), and in coaching skills at the University of Westminster and The Coaching Academy.
-I also hold an EUROLTA Teacher Trainer qualification, a DELE (Diploma de Español Lengua Extranjera) examiner accreditation and a Certificate in Spanish Language Teaching to Adults from International House Madrid.
+I also hold an EUROLTA Teacher Trainer qualification, a DELE (Diploma de Español Lengua Extranjera) examiner accreditation, a IH Certificate in Spanish Language Teaching to Adults, and a IH Certificate in Online Tutoring.

 I teach Spanish Language in Polylang, the University's Open Language Programme.